telerik/winforms-docs/scheduler/views/working-with-views.md

 The scheduler displays dates and times using a "view" that can be [Day]({%slug winforms/scheduler/views/day-view%}), [MultiDay]({%slug winforms/scheduler/views/multiday-view%}), [Week]({%slug winforms/scheduler/views/week-view%}),  [Work Week]({%slug winforms/scheduler/views/work-week-view%}), [Month]({%slug winforms/scheduler/views/month-view%}) and [Timeline]({%slug winforms/scheduler/views/timeline-view%}).

->note The difference between a day view and a multi-day view is that while the day view is constrained to showing a single sequence of consecutive days (for example 7th through 10th, or 10th through 12th, or just the 15th), the multi-day view can display all of the above sequences at once.
+>tip The difference between a day view and a multi-day view is that while the day view is constrained to showing a single sequence of consecutive days (for example 7th through 10th, or 10th through 12th, or just the 15th), the multi-day view can display all of the above sequences at once.
 >

 At any one time the scheduler displays a view using a descendant of the __SchedulerView__ class: __SchedulerDayView, SchedulerWeekView, SchedulerMonthView__ and __SchedulerTimelineView__.
 Each view has special properties particular to the view.
 Use the RadScheduler __GetDayView()__, __GetWeekView(),__  __GetMonthView()__ and __GetTimelineView()__ methods to get the respective views.
 Here's an example that retrieves the day view and sets the ruler to start at the second hour and stop at the fifth hour: